Existence of Equilibria in Large Competitive Markets with Bads, Production and Comprehensive Externalities: Introduction

-\item \em{Consumption sets integrably bounded:} Clearly, an integrable bound on the consumption of bads suffices to rule out Hara’s nonexistence example (\cref{haexample}),\footnote{It is not obvious that an integrable bound on the consumption of bads alone is sufficient to ensure the existence of non-free-disposal equilibrium in the context of our paper. \citet{Noguchi2006} write (page 144), ``as we show by examples, if we were to insist on an individualistic description of equilibrium then we would quickly be confronted with simple economies that admit no equilibrium at all.''
-Their nonexistence examples involve nonconvex preferences.} but can it be economically justified? \citet{ha05} considers an exchange economy without externalities; the nonexistence is driven by the fact that the marginal rate of substitution from the good to the bad goes to infinity.\footnote{\citet{ma06wp} and \citet{in22} explore conditions on marginal utility that resolve Hara's example by making the candidate equilibrium integrable.} However, as we argued in \cref{item-Simultaneous}, in the abence of externalities, free-disposal equilibrium is the right equilibrium notion.
-Indeed, as we demonstrate in \cref{frdiseqremark}, Hara's sequential example has a sequence of free-disposal equilibria with transfers that Pareto dominate the non-free-disposal equilibria.
+\item \em{Consumption sets integrably bounded:} \citet{ha05} considers an exchange economy without externalities; the nonexistence is driven by the fact that the marginal rate of substitution from the good to the bad goes to infinity.\footnote{\citet{ma06wp} and \citet{in22} explore conditions on marginal utility that resolve Hara's example by making the candidate equilibrium integrable.} However, as we argued in \cref{item-Simultaneous} above, in the absence of externalities, free-disposal equilibrium is the correct equilibrium notion.
+As we demonstrate in \cref{frdiseqremark}, Hara's sequential example has a sequence of free-disposal equilibria with transfers that Pareto dominate the non-free-disposal equilibria.

-In the presence of externalities, we should focus on non-free-disposal equilibrium.
+In the presence of externalities, the focus should be on non-free-disposal equilibrium.
 Typically, it is the {\em emission} of the bad, such as $\mathrm{CO}_{2}$, rather than its consumption, that creates a negative externality.
 We rule out free disposal in consumption and require that a consumer who purchases a unit of the bad must absorb or eliminate it.
-But the capacity of a given consumer to absorb the bad is clearly limited.
-This is a constraint on the physical abilities of the consumer, analogous to labor supply in the classical model: just as no consumer can supply more than 24 hours of labor per day, no consumer can absorb an unbounded amount of bads.
-In order to control bads, we must rule out free disposal in consumption, and our integrable bound on consumption of bads is a natural assumption reflecting the physical capabilities of consumers.
+But the capacity of a given consumer to absorb the bad is clearly limited. {For example, a consumer endowed with land may agree to accept garbage in return for payment, but the amount of garbage consumers may accept is limited by their integrable endowment of land.}\footnote{Alternatively, ${\rm CO}_2$ produced as a byproduct of electricity generation can potentially be captured and sequestered.
+If so, this is a production process carried out by firms, not by consumers.
+While a consumer may ingest ${\rm CO}_2$ by breathing in air or drinking a carbonated beverage, it is impossible to convert the carbon into body mass; the ${\rm CO}_2$ is promptly re-emitted.
+Thus, the capacity of a {\em consumer} to absorb ${\rm CO}_2$ is {\em zero}.} This is a constraint on the physical abilities of the consumer, analogous to labor supply in the classical model: just as no consumer can supply more than 24 hours of labor per day, no consumer can absorb an unbounded amount of bads. {In order to control bads, we must rule out free disposal in consumption, and our integrable bound on consumption of bads is a natural assumption reflecting the physical {\em capabilities} of consumers, i.e. it should be imposed on their consumption sets, rather than their preferences.}